BabylonJS/Documentation/content/How_To/environment/environment_introduction.md

 # Environment

-You have come a long way, have learned about shapes, lights, sprites, particles, materials.
-But there is something missing in your scenes: a proper environment.
-This is the first of three consecutive How_To that talk about scene environment factors and effects.
+How do you achieve a good and appropriately realistic environment for your game or app?
 We will start off with simple scene `clearColor` (background color), then talk briefly about scene `ambientColor`, then on to 6-texture skyboxes, and then fog to give an illusion of depth to your scenes.

 ![Environment](/img/how_to/13.jpg)